Minimal reproducible data

 12 351 leucogaster

 Ta-da!
-Now they can easily recreate our minimal dataset and use it to run the minimal code.
-However, was that really easier than creating a dataset from scratch?
+Now anyone can easily recreate Mickey’s minimal dataset and use it to run the minimal code.
+Now, was that really easier than creating a dataset from scratch?

 It becomes a huge chunk of code!
 When clearly we don’t need all of that.